Walt Disney World’s Skyliner Gondola System Reopens Days After Accident That Left Guests Stranded For Hours

 Walt Disney World‘s Skyliner gondola system has reopened to guests, days after an accident left some passengers stranded in the air for hours, USA Today reports.
-However, the system is re-opened with a modified operating schedule, and it remains unclear when, or even if, the system will be open at its original, full schedule.
+However, the system is reopened with a modified operating schedule, and it remains unclear when, or even if, the system will be open at its original, full schedule.

 The Skyliner system transports guests from certain locations within the Florida resort to other locations on the property.
 Unlike the resort’s bus system, it is not comprehensive, in that not every theme park, water park, and resort hotel on the property is connected to a line.
 Rather, the system is in place only at certain locations within the resort, such as between the Caribbean Beach Resort and Disney’s Hollywood Studios theme park.